roman-milk/roman-milk.github.io/cvsn.md

  Not too long however.
 Robin came over and went down on me, not to too much effect, but the effort was nice.
 She did finally manage to get me hard enough for her to crawl back on top of me and stuff herself with what was available.
 Then she laid down on me, finally relaxing.
 "Damn.
 My entire mouth is numb.
 You guys play hard."

  I stayed hard enough to enjoy being in her, and nudged my hips back forth, playing inside her.
 I firmed up for a while, and fucked her a little more thoroughly, but my buddy was letting me down, and I finally gave up.
-Report_Story #3